 The referrals get you going, but the best agents in this seat build their own sphere too.
 People who genuinely like talking to people.
 If strangers open up to you at the grocery store, that's a good sign.

-Competitive base salary plus per-transaction bonus on every closed listing.
+$65,000 to $75,000 base salary depending on experience.
 Hybrid schedule with in-office days plus field work for consults, photos, and client meetings.

 The listing coordinator owns the client experience alongside the lead agent, from first consult through closing gift.
 You run timelines, communication, documentation, and vendor coordination so the agent can focus on pricing, negotiation, and the seller relationship.